 Downsizing your home and lifestyle can be just the ticket for the active adult.
 A profitable home sale, added to the resulting savings on household maintenance and utility costs in years to come, can substantially boost your financial security.
 And you may also gain a new sense of freedom by liberating yourself from all the “stuff” we tend to accumulate by retirement age.

-The question of whether to downsize is about your quality of life, however, and not just money.
-So, if it's going to involve a move far away, be sure to join with your partner in carefully considering the possible consequences -- emotional, social and physical -- of relocation.
+The question of whether to downsize is about your quality of life, not just money.
+So, if it’s going to involve a move far away, be sure to join with your partner in carefully considering the possible consequences—emotional, social and physical—of relocation.

 Downsizing by the Numbers

 If your answer favors making the move, then consider these numbers.
 Even if the mortgage on your current house is paid off, taxes and upkeep can still cost you each year.
 Most annual property tax bills average about 1 percent of a home’s value, according to the Tax Foundation.
 On top of that, annual maintenance bills average from one to three percent, per Freddie Mac.

 So, the carrying costs alone on a $500,000 home total about $15,000 a year.
 If you downsize and move into a $350,000 home – the figure drops to $10,500 (plus your monthly homeowner association fees).

 Another way of visualizing the savings: Assume you only allow yourself a 4 percent annual rate of withdrawal from your retirement savings.
 In order to cover the taxes and upkeep on your current home, your retirement nest egg has to be $375,000.
 To cover the taxes and upkeep on a downsized home, a retirement nest egg of $262,500 will do.